-Gove calls for flat insurance probe as costs soar
+Grenfell: Gove calls for insurance probe as costs soar

 Some leaseholders had seen insurance costs more than double, he added.

-Mr Gove has asked the Financial Conduct Authority to "shed light" on the rises.

-In the letter to the regulator, he said he had heard from "innumerable" leaseholders about the pressure they face from escalating building insurance premiums on high and medium-rise blocks of flats.
+In the letter to the Financial Conduct Authority (FCA), Mr Gove said he had heard from "innumerable" leaseholders about the pressure they face from escalating building insurance premiums on high and medium-rise blocks of flats.

+"I have been particularly concerned to hear of cases where insurance premiums have escalated by over 100% year-on-year, leaving residents with crippling costs," he said.

-He warned a lack of new policies being offered from insurers was forcing people to shop in a limited market place and "in many cases, trapping people with their current provider".
+Mr Gove warned a lack of new policies being offered from insurers was forcing people to shop in a limited market place and "in many cases, trapping people with their current provider".

-"It is clear to me that the insurance market is failing some leaseholders," he added.

-Mr Gove said despite progress in removing dangerous cladding, including the combustible ACM type from 85% of high-rise blocks found to have it installed, building insurance premiums had "increased dramatically for almost all leaseholders in blocks of flats".
+He said that despite progress in removing dangerous cladding, insurance premiums had "increased dramatically for almost all leaseholders in blocks of flats".

 "Understandably, many policyholders do not view the market as effectively delivering accessibly priced, widely available insurance," he said.
 "I share that view, and do not consider this an acceptable situation."